csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial.md

 csc-projects
 ```

-Once you know the project number which would be in the form of project_xxx, you can move your pre-processed data (i.e., Merged.fasta file) from earlier step to a project-specific directory on scratch area as below:
+Once you know the project number which would be in the form of project_xxx, you can move your pre-processed data from earlier step (i.e., Merged.fasta file) to a project-specific directory on scratch area.
+First create your own folder (using environment variable $USER) and then move the data as below:

 ```bash
 mkdir /scratch/project_xxx/$USER